 The COVID-19 pandemic resulted in an unprecedented recession that impacted families’ financial positions.
 The JPMorgan Chase Institute leverages de-identified administrative banking data to assess checking account balances in conjunction with household income and spending.
-Based on recent JPMC Institute research, this Household Finances Pulse analyzes changes in cash balances during the COVID-19 pandemic across the distribution of cash balances and by income quartile.
+Based on recent JPMC Institute research, this Household Finances Pulse analyzes changes in cash balances during the COVID-19 pandemic and ongoing recovery across the distribution of cash balances and by income quartile.

-Figure 1: Cash balances increased with the arrival of each round of stimulus, with larger percent increases among low-liquid asset families
+Figure 2: Cash balances increased with the arrival of each round of stimulus, with larger percent increases at the low end of the distribution